tugayalperen/Gradient_following_firmware/README.md

 Once the new app is flashed in the crazyflies.
 Please refer to the main [mision control script] **Needs to be updated** to initiate the experiments.

 ## Building and Flashing
-See the [building and flashing instructions](https://github.com/bitcraze/crazyflie-firmware/blob/master/docs/building-and-flashing/build.md) in the github docs folder.
+See the [building and flashing instructions](https://github.com/bitcraze/crazyflie-firmware/blob/master/docs/building-and-flashing/build.md) by Bitcraze.

 ## Official Documentation

-Check out the [Bitcraze crazyflie-firmware documentation](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/) on their website.
+Check out the [Bitcraze crazyflie-firmware documentation](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/) on Bitcraze website.